- What does One-to-One mean?

 - Personal Applications

 There is not a short answer to this question.
 The school has used Open Office/Libre Office with our students for many years.
 We also make Microsoft Office available in classrooms, so that students can develop a presentation in Power Point and be certain the presentation will work.
 The school adopted Google Apps for Education a number of years ago as our cloud tool.
 It is well supported in the education community and provides many powerful features that benefit our students.
 Our choice of BYOD means we are open to student choice and Google Apps for Education works well in a BYOD environment.

 As part of our planning process for the One-to-One BYOD program, we have and are giving consideration to the financial challenges of our families.
 To assist families we are working to reduce book costs through the use of ebooks and in house developed materials.
-Further information on assistance is available from Kathy Coccia in our Financial Aid department.
+Further information on assistance is available from our Financial Aid Office.

 Please note Comcast will also provide reduced costs Internet access for families in need.
 For more information see their Internet Essentials web page.

 The school holds mandatory four hour technology orientation sessions for 9th grade and transfer high school students in the summer.
 Each student will be required to attend one of the four hour sessions and will be expected to bring their device to the session.
 These sessions will provide students with information and some basic instruction to assist them in starting the year prepared and organized with their new device.
 Further details regarding these sessions is shared each year with the families of incoming students as they approach.